HughMcDougall/litmus/docs/index.md

 <u>**L**ag **I**nference **T**hrough the **M**ixed **U**se of **S**amplers</u>

-LITMUS is an in-progress program that uses modern statistical techniques, like nested sampling and stochastic variational inference, in combination with cutting edge programming tools like the just-in-time compilation framework
-`jax` and its bayesian modelling package
-`NumPyro`, to perform the messy task of lag recovery in AGN reverberation mapping.
+LITMUS is a python package that uses modern statistical techniques like nested sampling and stochastic variational inference, in combination with cutting edge programming tools like the just-in-time compilation framework `jax` and its bayesian modelling package `NumPyro`, to perform the messy task of lag recovery in AGN reverberation mapping.

 ![LITMUS](assets/logo.png)

-This project is still very much in the early stages.
+You can find the code in a [github repo](https://github.com/HughMcDougall/litmus) and a writeup of the theory and methods  on [arXiv](https://arxiv.org/abs/2505.09832).

 If you have any questions, contact the author directly at [hughmcdougallemail@gmail.com](mailto:hughmcdougallemail@gmail.com).

 -----
 # Getting Started